Automattic/jetpack/to-test.md

 * Go back to WordPress.com.
 * Expect to be logged in.

-Repeat steps on an AT site but expect to be logged out from WordPress.com in the end.
+Repeat steps on an Atomic site but expect to be logged out from WordPress.com in the end.

 * Start by being signed in to WordPress.com (non-proxied).
 * Then, on an AT site...